19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 [10/2010 wef 01/07/2010]

-(4) Notwithstanding anything to the contrary in this Act, the Registration Officer may, at any time after certifying any register of electors for any electoral division, except between the issue of a writ of election under section 24 and polling day appointed for election in that division, remove from the register the name of any person where the Registration Officer has reason to believe that the address of that person as shown in the register has ceased to exist or to be used as a place of residence.
+(4) Notwithstanding anything to the contrary in this Act, the Registration Officer may, at any time after certifying any register of electors for any electoral division, except between the issue of a writ of election under section 24 and polling day appointed for election in that division, remove from the register the name of any person where the Registration Officer has reason to believe that the address of that person as shown in the register has ceased to exist or to be used as his place of residence or his contact address.

 [14/2008 wef 03/03/2009]

-(4A) Where the person whose name has been removed under subsection (4) has notified the Commissioner of National Registration in writing of his change of address at the time of the removal of his name, the Registration Officer shall transfer the name of that person to the appropriate register.
+(4A) Where the person whose name has been removed under subsection (4) has notified the Commissioner of National Registration in writing of his change of address or contact address at the time of the removal of his name, the Registration Officer shall transfer the name of that person to the appropriate register.

 [14/2008 wef 03/03/2009]